8 Types Of Japanese Noodles: Our Go To List

 Shirataki Noodles – Photo by Serious Eats

-Harusame salad is usually served with fresh vegetables, ham, and sesame oil dressing.
+Harusame Salad — served cold with fresh vegetables, ham, and a sesame oil dressing.

-Beef Sukiyaki with Noodles: consists of beef, shiitake mushrooms, and cabbage.
+Beef Sukiyaki with Noodles — harusame with beef, shiitake mushrooms, and cabbage in a sweet soy broth.

-Harusame with pork is a famous a stir-fry that goes great as a side dish or soup.
+Harusame with Pork — a stir-fry version that works as a side dish or light soup.

 Harusame Noodles